Our Shared Values

 United Airlines spends an estimated $170 million on annual advertising.
 If the gains in market share garnered by said advertising weren't wiped out with the viral video, the CEO's response certainly eliminated any lingering benefits.
 It's a near impossible challenge to have effective marketing with the lack of customer service and empathy--displayed by United--from the top down.

-United could have even hired this one-man marketing communications firm.
+United could have even hired this one-man marketing communication firm.
 Here's what would I have advised the CEO to say:

 Our job is to provide a safe, efficient, and positive experience for all who choose to fly United.
 We clearly failed in this instance and will act swiftly to make any and all necessary changes to our policies and procedures.
 We will begin with a thorough investigation of all steps taken by our crew and security to gain full understanding of what lead to this incident and then provide training to ensure nothing like this occurs again.